History of Georgia (U.S. state): British colony

 No manufactures of the least consequence: a trifling quantity of coarse homespun cloth, wool [sic] and cotton mixed; among the poorer sort of people, for their own use, a few cotton and yarn stockings; shoes for our Negroes; and some occasional blacksmith's work.
 But all our supplies of silk, linens, wool, shoes, stockings, nails, locks, hinges, and tools of every sort ... are all imported from and through Great Britain.

 Capitals of Georgia

 Georgia has had five different capitals in its history.
-The first was Savannah, the seat of government during British colonial rule, followed by Augusta, Louisville, Milledgeville, and Atlanta, the capital city from 1868 to the present day.
+The first was Savannah, the seat of government during British colonial rule.
+The State Capital would rotate between Savannah and Augusta during the Revolution until 1786, when the Legislature declared that all future meetings would occur in the latter city.
+Other Georgia State Capitals include Louisville, Milledgeville, and Atlanta, the capital city from 1868 to the present day.
 The state legislature has gathered for official meetings in other places, most often in Macon and especially during the American Civil War.